gomorpheus/morpheus-apidoc/source/includes/_monitor_alerts.md

 }
 ```

-This endpoint retrieves all alerts and their JSON encoded configuration attributes based on alert type.
-Alert data is encrypted in the database.
+This endpoint retrieves a paginated list of alerts.

 ### HTTP Request